Why riders love it

 • Military Museum: Inside the castle for history buffs.

-Mirador Station (Mirador de l’Alcalde)
+Stop 3: Mirador (Mirador de l’Alcalde)

 A midway stop on your return journey for photos, a scenic stroll, or a quick pick-me-up on the Mirador terrace.